Find out if you can zero rate VAT if you sell, lease or hire out a freight container for export from the UK.

 - ‘flats’ or ‘Lancashire flats’ (bases with or without head and tail boards, which are designed to carry goods and have the floor area of a 20 foot or 40 foot container), although not strictly covered by this definition we treat them in the same way

-3. Sale of containers for export out of the EU
+3. Sale of containers for export

 This section should be read in conjunction with VAT on goods exported from the UK (Notice 703).